 If you renew for another year you won’t be paid and will not work between May-October.

-You can be placed anywhere in Spain, but these regions are NOT available at this time (January 2017)
+You can be placed anywhere in Spain, but some regions are NOT available because of budget cuts.
+The following regions were re not available (as of January 2017)

 Castile La Mancha